sebastianpod/FANUC-TechPlay/iRobot_Zoomba/README.txt

 This project is available under an open-source license.
 Everyone is free to use, modify, and develop it further.

 To run this project, RoboGuide is required.
 The project was written using RoboGuide ver.
-9 rev. ZH.
+9 rev. ZP.

 Warning: Always test the project virtually before uploading it to a robot.
 Do not run it immediately in automatic mode on a real robot.
 It is recommended to use T1 or T2 mode first.